-- $\sqrt{}$ Parking should be located along the side and to the rear of a building rather than in front to reduce its visual effect. - $\sqrt{}$ Parking should be shared between two or more uses that have their peak demand for parking at different times of the day or week, or whenever determined feasible. - $\sqrt{}$ Parking lots of neighboring properties should be physically connected whenever possible to reduce curb - The entrance and exit of a parking lot should be consolidated in a single location with sufficient sight distance to avoid traffic and pedestrian conflicts. - Any corner property should have their main exit off the side street when possible. - $\sqrt{}$ Large expanses of paved surfaces should be landscaped to soften visual impact. - Landscaped buffers, painted iron fences, and natural stone walls should be used between roadway frontages and adjacent properties. - X Buildings should not be demolished solely to provide off-street parking.
-Consider rehabilitating such buildings to maintain the building line.
+- √ Parking should be located along the side and to the rear of a building rather than in front to reduce its visual effect. - When parking exists in front of a building that cannot be reasonably eliminated or relocated, the parking area shall be screened with a landscaped buffer between the parking area and the sidewalk/ street. - √ Parking should be shared between two or more uses that have their peak demand for parking at different times of the day or week, or whenever determined feasible. - √ The entrance and exit of a parking lot should be consolidated in a single location with sufficient sight distance to avoid traffic and pedestrian conflicts. - √ Any corner property should have their main exit off the side street when possible. - √ Large expanses of paved surfaces should be landscaped to soften visual impact. - Landscaped median islands with sidewalks should be required for larger parking areas with access to multiple uses. - V Parking areas should clearly delineate pedestrian access with sidewalks and landscaping. - V Rear parking areas should be connected to the street via a pedestrian access. - √ Large parking areas should consider electric vehicle charging stations. - √ Adjoining lots should share access and provide internal vehicular and pedestrian access between lots whenever possible. - √ Parking lots of neighboring properties should be physically connected whenever possible to reduce curb cuts.